 - Rights issue – although bonus issues are distinct from rights issues (see below) sometimes these are issued in conjunction, e.g., as a method of increasing the holding of shareholders unable to take advantage of a rights issue.

-- Registering as a public company – a bonus issue may be used to increase the total share capital of a private company to £50,000, in order to make it eligible for re-registering as a public company.
+- Registering as a public company: a bonus issue may be used to increase a private company’s total share capital to £50,000, thereby making it eligible for re-registering as a public company.

 What is the difference between a bonus issue and an ordinary allotment?